Last updated Last updated January 29, 2026

 Effectiveness of monitoring and data removal

-• Does the site actually scan data broker sites to find your information and verify they have it?
+• Does the site actually scan people-search sites to find your information and verify they have it?

 • Do they use algorithms to predict which sites have your information?

-• Or do they simply send opt-out requests to every site on their list, potentially exposing your information to websites that didn’t have it in the first place?
+• Or do they simply send opt-out requests to every site on their list?

 • Do they provide links or screenshots to prove your sensitive data was found and removed?